 Section 3.2.
-Membership. - The Commission shall consist of 13 members who shall represent, insofar as practicable, the diverse interests and geographic regions of the State and shall include individuals with expertise in tax policy, tax administration, and professional tax practice.
+Membership. - The Commission shall consist of 15 members who shall represent, insofar as practicable, the diverse interests and geographic regions of the State and shall include individuals with expertise in tax policy, tax administration, and professional tax practice.

-The Speaker of the House of Representatives shall appoint five members, as follows: two members of the General Assembly, one individual nominated by the North
+The Speaker of the House of Representatives shall appoint five members, as follows: two members of the General Assembly, one individual nominated by the North Carolina League of Municipalities, one individual who represents business taxpayers, and one public member.

-41 42 Carolina League of Municipalities, one individual who represents business taxpayers, and one individual who represents senior citizens.
+The President Pro Tempore of the Senate shall appoint five members, as follows: two members of the General Assembly, one individual nominated by the North Carolina Association of County Commissioners, one individual who represents nonbusiness taxpayers, and one public member.

-The President Pro Tempore of the Senate shall appoint five members, as follows: two members of the General Assembly, one individual nominated by the North Carolina Association of County Commissioners, one individual who represents nonbusiness taxpavers, and one individual who represents small business taxpavers.
+The Governor shall appoint five members, as follows: one individual who represents tax practitioners, one individual who represents nonprofit, charitable organizations, one individual who has demonstrated leadership and expertise in tax policy, one individual who represents senior citizens and one individual who represents small business taxpayers.

-The Governor shall appoint three members, as follows: one individual who represents tax practitioners, one individual who represents nonprofit, charitable organizations, and one individual who has demonstrated leadership and expertise in tax policy.
+Appointments to the Commission shall be made no later than August 31,

-Appointments to the Commission shall be made no later than August 31, 1999.
+1999.
 Vacancies shall be filled by the original appointing authority.